Reinstall invites you to join us in revisiting classics of PC gaming days gone by. This time, Sam Roberts revisits Mafia: City of Lost Heaven.

 The difficulty of the driving is only amusing until you reach the notorious racetrack mission.
 For those not familiar with this part of the story, it's set up by the bizarre premise that first-time race driver Tommy has to win to protect Don Salieri's gambling scam.
 Anything but first place isn't good enough.
 Back in the day, this early mission was so hard it prevented many players from ever seeing the majority of Mafia's story, so inhumanly fast were its AI drivers.

-If you've got the mysteriously pulled Steam version, or patched the original to v1.2, the difficulty of this racing sequence has been solved, but problematically.
+In the patched version the difficulty of this racing sequence has been solved, but imperfectly.
 You can adjust it so the usually aggressive drivers politely move aside and slow down if there's any threat of you not winning, and you can turn off the sensitive damage.
 Now it's too easy.
 In 2002 I felt like the developers had suddenly turned on me.

 I didn't expect Mafia's driving and combat to remain timeless, and they were never the parts I appreciated most about the game anyway.
 It was the period detail and the story that had such an impact on my younger self.
 This, to me, is how organised crime should be portrayed: a seemingly exciting escape from a mundane life for Tommy Angelo that ultimately eats away at him, and that cannot itself be escaped.
 Mafia borrows liberally from Goodfellas and The Godfather in telling this story, but it deserves to be credited as one of gaming's first great period pieces.